-While the story’s main message is that “What is essential is invisible to the eye,” the movie has stunning visuals that somehow manages to be incredibly simple yet hauntingly beautiful at the same time.
-Delicate as crepe paper, the animation in The Little Prince fits the theme of the story like no other method of movie making can, with an amazing array of characters, buildings, and backdrops.
-The awe inspiring backgrounds, joined by the phenomenal soundtrack by movie soundtrack artist Hans Zimmer and the French singer Camille serves to be a euphoric experience like no other, the music accentuating all the right emotions at the right places.
+While the story’s main message is “What is essential is invisible to the eye,” the movie has stunning visuals that somehow manage to be incredibly simple yet hauntingly beautiful.
+Delicate as crepe paper, the animation fits the theme like no other method of movie-making could, with an amazing array of characters, buildings, and backdrops.
+The awe-inspiring backgrounds, enhanced by the phenomenal soundtrack by Hans Zimmer and Richard Harvey, featuring the French singer Camille, create a euphoric experience.
+The music accentuates all the right emotions at the right moments.

 If that wasn’t enough, the film splashes a large dose of creativity in the third act, where it reaches its emotional peak in a climax so unexpected, even a longtime Little Prince devotee like me was surprised – and pleasantly so.
 Though I’m usually averse to movies adding extra scenes to the original material, “The Little Prince” adaptation flows gently from scene to scene, as natural and free as the simple joys of childhood.

 All in all, though “The Little Prince” is framed as a movie about children for children, it’s really for everyone, young and old.
 As the aviator says, “Growing up isn’t the problem.
 Forgetting is.”